pdeveau1/UpdateMe/UpdateMe_Frontend/readme.md

-# UpdateMe Backend API
+# UpdateMe Frontend API

-This is the backend API for the UpdateMe app, which sends personalized notifications to users based on their preferences.
-It utilizes FastAPI and provides endpoints for user registration, login, managing notification preferences, and fetching the last sent notification.
-The app sends weather updates, stock prices, and top news headlines.
+This is the frontend for the UpdateMe app.
+This handles all the user interface for the UpdateMe app including registering an account, signing in, seeing current notification preferences, and updating current notification preferences.

 ## Getting Started

 These instructions will help you set up and run the project on your local machine for development and testing purposes.

-View the API Docs at: https://fastapi-app-6keaqsjy5q-uk.a.run.app/docs

 ### Prerequisites

 - Python 3.7 or higher
-- MongoDB Atlas Account and Cluster
-- SendGrid Account
-- NewAPI Account
-- AlphaVantage Account
-- OpenWeatherMap Account
+- React-native 0.17 ir higher

 ## Installation